Freshmen Residency Requirement

 If you do not fall into any of the above categories and still would like to petition to live off campus, you must still follow the Freshman Residency Exemption process and the Release from Contract process (if the deposit is paid).
 By pursuing the alternative method, you are initially denied because you do not fit in our typical conditions described previously.
 Once you receive your denial via email, you may submit an appeal to the Appeals Committee which meets once a month.

 The appeal basis must be that an important circumstance in a student's personal, medical, or financial situation does not allow compliance with the residency or contract requirements.
 Such circumstances must be accompanied by substantial documentation including, but not limited to: tax records, court orders, physician's notarized diagnosis and recommendation on letterhead, insurance claims, etc. All supporting documentation is due no later than 10 business days before the committee meets.
 More Appeal Committee Information

 How to Apply

-If you are a current student and applying for Spring 2018 follow these steps
+If you are a current student and applying for Fall 2020 follow these steps